go-zen-chu/nuc-playbook/README.md

 ## Prerequisite

-Programs below should be installed & enabled
+Programs below should be installed to the target manually.

 - sshd: ansible uses for ssh
 - python: ansible uses when running playbook